Prospective Freshmen Students

 Prospective freshmen students should review all admission requirements and information posted on the Cal Poly Admissions web site.
 Admission to Cal Poly is handled by the Admissions Office, not by individual academic departments.
 You can view prospective student information 24/7 through Cal Poly's Admissions web site.
 The site contains all official admission information and most questions regarding the admissions process, including the freshman selection criteria, are answered on this site.

 Prospective freshmen are encouraged to visit the Cal Poly campus and the department.
-If you would like to visit the Landscape Architecture department, feel free to call the office at 805-756-1319 to schedule an appointment with the Department Chair or another faculty member.
+If you would like to visit the Landscape Architecture department, feel free to call the office at 805-756-1319 to schedule an appointment with the Department Head or another faculty member.